 In this section, we’ll look at a few instances in which it makes sense to pay off your mortgage early – and when it doesn’t.

 When Paying Off Your Mortgage Early Works

-Play around with the Quicken Loans® mortgage amortization calculatorso you can see for yourself how a small amount of money can impact your loan.
-It might surprise you.
+If you’re looking for a tool that can help you understand amortization and estimate what paying off your mortgage early would cost you, try using our Rocket Mortgage® amortization calculator.
+It’ll help you see for yourself how a small amount of money can impact your loan.
+Your result might surprise you.
 Most people can manage to save at least a few thousand dollars in interest with a small monthly extra payment.
 This is especially true if you start paying more on your loan in the early years of your mortgage.

 The best candidates for early mortgage payoffs are those who already have enough money to cover an emergency.
-You’ll want to make sure that you have at least 3 – 6 months’ worth of household expenses in liquid cash before you focus on paying off your mortgage.
+You’ll want at least 3 – 6 months’ worth of household expenses in liquid cash before you focus on paying off your mortgage.
 This is because it’s much more difficult to take money out of your home than it is to withdraw money from a savings account.

 Think that paying off your mortgage early is right for you?
 Use these tips to own your home sooner.

 1. Switch To A Biweekly Payment Schedule